-The journey of renewing our minds is a process.
+First, we must know that the journey of renewing our minds is a process.
 It doesn’t occur in a moment or two.
-It takes consistent, daily moments with Jesus over time.
-Nonetheless, it is one of the most beautiful parts of our journey with Him.
+It takes consistent, daily time with Jesus over weeks, months, and years.
+Nonetheless, it is one of the most enjoyable parts of our journey with Him.

 “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”